rocky/python-spark/README2.rst

-The Python 2.3 branch of python-spark is specifically for older Pythons, namely versions 2.3 - 2.5.
+This branch of python-spark is specifically for older Pythons, namely 2.4 2.5, 2.6 and 2.7.